JamesHutchison/megamock/README.md

-# MegaMock
+# **MegaMock** - _The Developer Experience Upgrade for Python Mocking_

 Pew pew!
+Sane defaults for mocking behavior!
 Patch objects, variables, attributes, etc by passing in the thing in question, rather than passing in dot-delimited path strings!
-Also sane defaults for mocking behavior, among other features!
+Create tests faster than ever!

 Supported Python Versions: 3.10+
 ### Installation